Julian-Andres-Thomas/portfolio-macrouncertainty/README.md

 # 📈 Multi-Factor Portfolio Construction under Macroeconomic Uncertainty

 This project was developed as the final assignment for the "Python Applied to Portfolio Management" course.
-It combines macroeconomic reasoning with quantitative finance techniques to build and analyze a robust investment portfolio.
+It combines macroeconomic reasoning with quantitative finance techniques to build and analyze a defensive investment portfolio.

 ## 🎯 Objective